seyaidev/BehaviorTree2/README.md

 # BehaviorTree3

 This module is a fork of BehaviorTrees2 by oniich_n.
 The following are the improvements/changes:
-    - Decorators will work as expected when parents of arbitrary nodes, instead of only Task nodes
+* Previously, Decorators would only work when parented to Task node.
+Now, they can be placed arbirarily and will work as expected.
+Internally, decorators work differently, but I preserved the clever and efficient tree traversal algorithm that oniich_n implemented in BehaviorTrees2.
+Should still be just as fast.
-    - Calling tree:run() will return the outcome of the tree (success [1], fail [2], running [3])
+* Calling tree:run() will return the outcome of the tree (success [1], fail [2], running [3])
-    - Added repeater node
+* Added repeater node
-        - can repeat infinitely with a "count" parameter of nil or <= 0
+    * can repeat infinitely with a "count" parameter of nil or <= 0
-        - returns success when done repeating
+    * returns success when done repeating
-        - returns fail if a "breakonfail" parameter is true and it receives a failed result from its child
+    * returns fail if a "breakonfail" parameter is true and it receives a failed result from its child
-    - Added tree node which will call another tree and return the result of the other tree
+* Added tree node which will call another tree and return the result of the other tree
-    - If a success/fail node is left hanging without a child, it will directly return success/fail
+* If a success/fail node is left hanging without a child, it will directly return success/fail
-    - Improved ProcessNode organization and readability by adding the interateNodes() iterator and the addNode() function
+* Improved ProcessNode organization and readability by adding the interateNodes() iterator and the addNode() function
-    - Changed node runner from using string node states to using number enums, to avoid string comparisons.
+* Changed node runner from using string node states to using number enums, to avoid string comparisons.
 Should be slightly faster.
-    - Changed tasks to report their status by returning a status number enum, instead of calling a success/fail/running function on self
+* Changed tasks to report their status by returning a status number enum, instead of calling a success/fail/running function on self
-    - Added some more assertions in ProcessNode
+* Added some more assertions in ProcessNode
-    - Added comments and documentation so it's a little easier to add new nodes
+* Added comments and documentation so it's a little easier to add new nodes
-    - Changed "Task"/"Selector" language to more generic "Leaf"/"Composite"
+* Changed "Task"/"Selector" language to more generic "Leaf"/"Composite"

 BehaviorTree3 is an implementation of the "behavior tree" paradigm for managing behavior.
 This allows us to create relatively complex patterns of behavior without much getting "lost in the sauce", so to speak.
 In *behavior trees*, actions are represented as **tasks**, or "leaves".
 These tasks are then collected in a container called a **tree**, which we "run" through in order to determine what task should be done at a given point in time.